-I’m sure most of us have used the simple red solo cup.
-They are cheap, versatile and event-friendly.
-The red solo cup has been around for years and is considered a staple for any event especially church events, camps, lake fun, birthday parties, etc. Aside from its affordable price and handy round shape that makes it easy to grip on, everyone loves its easy to find bold color and durability.
-Buy cheap red solo cups on Amazon.
+I’m sure most of us have used the classic red solo cup.
+They are cheap, versatile, and event-friendly.
+The red solo cup has been around for years and is considered a staple for church events, camping trips, lake fun, birthday parties, etc.

 CATCH THAT BALL

 Have the kids pair up and give them one red solo cup each and one ping pong ball per pair.
 Line them up facing their teammate.
-To start the game, the one who’s holding the ball will have to throw it to his/her partner and he/she should catch the ball.
-As the game continues, each pair will have to take one step backward to create a space between their partners.
-The pair who’ll fail to catch the ball will be eliminated.
-Last pair remaining wins the game.
+To start the game, the one who’s holding the ball will have to throw it to his/her partner and he/she should catch the ball in their plastic solo cup.

+The game follows the same house rules of traditional bowling.
 Find an open space to play this game.
+A rectangular tabletop works well too.
 Now, gather the red solo cups and place them like bowling pins.
 Grab a small ball and let the kids roll the ball to knock all the cups down.

 Teen or Adult Red Solo Cup Games